Presentable Liberty: Planned remakes

 Following the positive reception to Presentable Liberty, the game's developer, Robert “Wertpol” Brock, attempted to raise funds for remakes of Presentable Liberty and the first entry in the Menagerie series, Exoptable Money, on Kickstarter.
 Although successful in getting the remakes accepted on Steam Greenlight, the Kickstarter failed to meet its funding goal.
 Two subsequent Kickstarters were made, which were both also unsuccessful.
 Shortly before the third Kickstarter, a spinoff game titled Menagerie: Archive was released.
 Ultimately, the remakes ceased development, following Brock's suicide in 2018.

+A licensed remake of Presentable Liberty is in development, with a portion of proceeds set to be donated to a charity preventing suicide.
+Originally set to release in 2022, the remake is currently in its Beta stage.